talalquleh/BRS/README.md

-# BRS-Laravel
+# BRS(Book Rental System)-Laravel
-fullstack web application developed using Laravel and using a local SQLite database, and Twitter Boostrap as a CSS framework.
+Fullstack web application developed using Laravel and using a local SQLite database, and Twitter Boostrap as a CSS framework.

 # Application Idea:
-online book rental system.
+Online Book Rental System.
 in the system there are diffrenet functionlities for different users, the system includes 3 cateogries of users: anonymous ,readers , and librarians.